did-app/www/docs/spa/index.md

 ---
 layout: doc
-title: Client
+title: SPA integration guide
-abstract: How to integrate Single Page Apps with DID.app
+abstract: How to integrate Single Page Webapps with DID.app
 ---

-Single Page Applications can use DID.app to fetch access tokens for authenticated users via two methods.
+Single Page WebApps (SPAs) can use DID.app can authenticate users via OpenID Connect.
+Authenticating End Users takes two steps.

+1. Redirect a user to DID.app with an authentication request from your application.
+2. Fetch the user information from the authentication response.

+Fetching user information for authenticated users can be achieved via two methods.

 1. Have an API endpoint on your application backend fetch an id token.
-2. Use PKCE to fetch the id token from the client.
+2. Use PKCE and fetch the id token from within the web app.

 Use option 1. if you are using cookie based sessions.
 If using DID.app to send invite emails you will have to use option 1.